-With its data-driven analysis of the current cyber threat landscape, this year’s Verizon Data Breach Investigation Report (DBIR) is the most extensive to date – covering 86 countries based on data from 73 contributors, the highest number since the report first was launched in 2008.
+With its data-driven analysis of the current cyber security threat landscape, this year’s Verizon Data Breach Investigation Report (DBIR) is the most extensive to date – covering 86 countries based on data from 73 contributors, the highest number since the report first was launched in 2008.

-The 2019 report covers the state of security for enterprise with its analysis of approximately 1.5 billion data points of non-incident data.
+The 2019 report covers the state of cyber security threats for enterprise with its analysis of approximately 1.5 billion data points of non-incident data.
 And, for the first time, it also includes information about security incidents reported to the FBI’s Internet Crime Compliant Center (IC3).

 Here are some of DBIR 2019’s major findings: